Government Appoints New Chairman of Life Insurance Corporation (LIC)

 The Financial Services Institutions Bureau (FSIB) has recommended the appointment of a new Chairman for the Life Insurance Corporation of India (LIC).

-- LIC is the largest life insurer in India and a key state-owned enterprise.
+- LIC is India's largest life insurer and a significant institutional investor in the Indian capital markets.

 How This Topic is Tested in Competitive Exams